What do I need to do in order to prepare for my deposition in my Defense Base Act case?

-What ever you think you need to lie about, you need to first think really hard about.
+Whatever you think you need to lie about, you need to first think really hard about.
 Because once you get caught in a lie, you will lose.
 Always, always tell the truth.

 "If you are a seriously injured Defense Base Act worker - you need to know the facts of life.
-I give it too you straight.
+I give it to you straight.
 No sugar added.
 No lawyer talk, no double talk.
 Just good old fashioned, unsweetened truth.

 Defense Base Act Lawyer - Bill Turley

 What is a Deposition?

 There will be an attorney or representative asking you a series of questions.
 There will be a court reporter who will take down all of the Claimant’s answers.
 After the deposition, the court reporter will prepare a transcript of your testimony.
 It will read sort of like a play – with questions and answers.

 A deposition is a formal investigation that is performed in which the person being deposed gives sworn statements or evidence to the attorney taking the deposition.
 The statements are sworn evidence because there is a court reporter present that takes down all questions and answers under penalty of perjury.

 Know this.
 Anything you say can and will be used against you in a court of law.